Vortiguant/weatherapp/README.md

 ## Features
 - Query temperature and humidity for any city
+- Displays weather icon and description
+- Embedded interactive 3D globe (via globe.gl)
-- Basic responsive layout
+- Basic responsive layout with modern design
-- Placeholder for more advanced features like radar and 3D globe

 ## Usage
 Install dependencies and start the server: